The Fool’s Message

-Since I was a child, I’ve been very attracted to Nature.
-When I was 7 years old we moved to a house with a garden where I still live.
-I have seen countless plants being born, growing, reaching their splendor and dying.
-That's what nature is all about.
-An unstoppable cycle of births, growths and deaths.
+Since I was a child, I’ve felt a great attraction to nature.
+When I was 7 years old we moved to a house with a garden where I still live part time.
+I’ve seen countless plants being born, growing, reaching their splendor and dying.
+This is what nature is all about: an unstoppable cycle of births, growths and deaths.
 The atoms are passing from one being to another, they are part of a chain that began at the beginning of time.